 Spend enough time looking at security cameras – and cameras of any type – and you’re likely to see the terms optical zoom and digital zoom being bandied about.
-Almost all security surveillance cameras have some form of digital zoom, while most nicer models will have some form of optical zoom; many even have both.
+Almost all security cameras have some form of digital zoom, while most nicer models will have some form of optical zoom; many even have both.
 But what’s the difference between these two types of zoom?
 Is one better than the other, especially for security purposes?
 Let’s take a look at these different forms of zoom a bit more closely and see which one is right for your CCTV system.

 Optical Zoom Explained